 She showed up, and she stayed for months.
 She taught me how to be a mother in some ways – in the better ways.
 She loved being grandma.

-I really miss her, and I fucking hate Thanksgiving, and I don’t think I care to be in the world either.
+I really miss her, and I intensely dislike the holiday season, and I don’t think I care to be in the world either.

 I should have saved her somehow, but really, I should have gone to Arizona.